Enable or Disable Offline Files in Windows 10 | Use it Correctly

 You will learn the one-step-shop to use offline files properly, including enabling or disabling offline files in Windows 10 and syncing network files locally.

-What is offline files in Windows 10?
+What are offline files in Windows?

-• The connected server is unavailable.
+The connected server is unavailable.

-• The network connection is slower than a configurable threshold.
+The network connection is slower than a configurable threshold.

-• Work offline mode is enabled in File Explorer
+Work offline mode is enabled in File Explorer

-How to enable or disable offline files in Windows 10
+Part 1: enable or disable offline files in Windows 10

 1. Create a shared folder to save all the network files and folders you want to sync.
 Remember the path of it.
 Usually, it consists of two backslashes and the IP address or hostname, followed by the shared folder.

 2. Map the network drive to local computer.
-Thus, you can use it as a local drive just the other drive (eg: C:) currently on the your computer.
+Thus, you can use it as a local drive just the other drive (eg: C:) currently on your computer.

 Open This PC and select Map network drive under the Computer tab.
 In the pop-up window, type the path of your shared folder and click Finish to complete this process.